 The method of injection may be by free space summation before the antenna [A] or the injection of the signal behind the antenna point [C / D] but before the critical components and calculated by measured RF losses in the radar and assuming the horizontal gain of the antenna to derive the effective aperture (see . radar measurements and a technical file shall justify the values used.

-Polarisation shall be taken into account
+Polarisation shall be taken into account by assuming any incident signal on the radar will be assumed co-linear in the case of linear polarised radar and arbitrary when circular polarisation is used.

 [Annex E (informative): Bibliography]